Finance Dept./Tax Collections

 In that effort, the Town of Barrington is urging residents and businesses to use Online, Mail Services or the utilization of the Town's Drop Box located to the left-hand side of the Finance/Tax Collector's entrance door in front of the Town Hall.

-No public access through the Tax Collections entrance at Town Hall will be allowed from Monday, September 14th through Friday, October 2nd.
+Until further notice, there will be no public access through the Tax Collections entrance at Town Hall.
 We are in the office working.
 Please call if you need assistance or to make an appointment: (401) 247-1900 x318

 Residents can pay their taxes using the following options: